CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/security.md

 Set, change, or delete the Power-On Password.

+!!! info ""
-?> To delete Power-On Password, enter blank fields for each new password line item.
+    To delete Power-On Password, enter blank fields for each new password line item.

 Enter and confirm new password.